rm511130/Tanzu-Workshop-TKGI/README.md

    - an `External IP` show up for the `fact` service
    - a `Last Action State: succeeded` and `Worker Nodes: 2`

-- Using the `External IP` address you see when executing `kubectl get service` execute the following command:
+- As soon as the `External IP` address you see when executing `kubectl get service` is available, no matter whether or not the `pks resize` command is still `in progress`, execute the following command:

 ```
 curl http://<External-IP>/10; echo